nniiicc/ESIP_TestBed_CodeMinMeta/Proposal.md

 This work will produce a white paper with best practices for creating metadata using the standard.

-We are seeking funds, largely, to formally publish the findings from our use cases in an open access journal.
+We are largely seeking funds in order to formally publish the findings from our use cases in an open access journal.

-**Open Questions to be addressed in our early work**
+**This sounds optimistic.
+What are the known problems in existing efforts?**

-- *Controlled vocabulary* : Deciding on ESIP relevant CV for subject categories [e.g. we can do better than the original proposal to use [PLoS's taxonomy](http://www.plosone.org/taxonomy) for academic subjects]
+- *Controlled vocabulary* : This will be especially important in deciding on ESIP relevant CV for subject categories (e.g. we can do better than the original proposal to use [PLoS's taxonomy](http://www.plosone.org/taxonomy) for academic subjects)

 - *Function of software* : How do we "uniformally"  the *function* of software?
 This will require best practices guidelines and likely to be major contribution of use cases.

 ### Timeline

-**Timeline**

 The activities described above will be carried out following the schedule below: